Lars Onsager: Education and early life

 Lars Onsager was born in Kristiania (now Oslo), Norway.
 His father was a lawyer.
 After completing secondary school in Oslo, he attended the Norwegian Institute of Technology (NTH) in Trondheim, graduating as a chemical engineer in 1925.
+While there he worked through A Course of Modern Analysis, which was instrumental in his later work.

 Career and research

 In 1925 he arrived at a correction to the Debye-Hückel theory of electrolytic solutions, to specify Brownian movement of ions in solution, and during 1926 published it.
 He traveled to Zürich, where Peter Debye was teaching, and confronted Debye, telling him his theory was wrong.
 He impressed Debye so much that he was invited to become Debye's assistant at the Eidgenössische Technische Hochschule (ETH), where he remained until 1928.

 Johns Hopkins University

 In 1928 he went to the United States to take a faculty position at the Johns Hopkins University in Baltimore, Maryland.
 At JHU he had to teach freshman classes in chemistry, and it quickly became apparent that, while he was a genius at developing theories in physical chemistry, he had little talent for teaching.
 He was dismissed by JHU after one semester.